GIlunga/GIlunga.github.io/content/index.md

 - If for some reason you made it here and are interested in photography instead of machine learning, then see my [portfolio](https://gilunga.myportfolio.com/)

+TODO: improve below using dataviews!
+For example, show the last 3 posts and papers. also create static dataviews with https://github.com/udus122/dataview-publisher that list all papers and posts in a central page.
 ## How to use this website \[WIP\]

 - Search